Quentin Tarantino plotting TV miniseries and stage play

-Quentin Tarantino has written a TV miniseries and a play he hopes to bring to the stage.
+Quentin Tarantino has written a TV miniseries, as well as a play he hopes to bring to the stage.

-The Pulp Fiction director opened up about his future plans during a British Academy of Film and Television Arts (BAFTA) Life In Pictures event in London on Wednesday.
+The Once Upon a Time in Hollywood director opened up about his future plans during a British Academy of Film and Television Arts (BAFTA) Life In Pictures event in London on Wednesday (13Nov19).

 "So I finished Once Upon a Time in Hollywood, finished that script, put it aside, and then I wrote a play.
 And then I wrote a five-episode TV series," Quentin said.
 "And right now I'm writing a book and I'm hoping that I'll be finished in three months.